Calvin The Wonder Cat (b. June 1, 1994 – d. July 22, 2008)

 Overall, Calvin’s health had been excellent ever since his adoption.
 2008 had been a very tough year, during which Calvin was diagnosed with melanoma.

 I can’t stress enough that the best gift you can give to your pet is quality and timely veterinary care and enrolling in a pet medical insurance program.

 (This is an excerpt of a letter written to relatives)

 Our beloved Calvin passed away ~12:30am on July 22, 2008 after a courageous three-month battle with melanoma.
 His last moments were peaceful and in the presence of his family.
 To the very end he enjoyed his cat brush and got to spend a little time the previous evening out on the porch lapping up the outdoors air.
 Calvin will soon claim his place among the peonies in the yard he could never get enough of and will always be remembered as a truly sweet and wonderful companion.

 I’m still really saddened by his death, but unrelenting in keeping his memory alive in different ways.
-I think some days I feel better than others and I’m sure DH is still privately grieving.
+I think some days I feel better than others and I’m sure my husband is still privately grieving.
 Calvin’s courage taught me to live life to its fullest and regret nothing.
 We are very thankful for all the knowledgeable guidance and compassionate care he received which made possible our extended time with him.
 Besides the aforementioned, these are just a few of the many things I will remember him for: